omar0ali/clo835-k8s-cluster-assignment2/README.md

 Will prepare everything locally first before moving to the EC2 Instance.

 >[!NOTE]
->I won't use terraform this time as its optional, I will manually create the ec2 instance and ensure to use `t2.medium` since it worked quite well with me before.
+>I won't use terraform this time as its optional, I will manually create the ec2 instance and ensure to use `t2.medium` since it worked quite well with KIND before on the previous assignment.
 >
 >Will Also use the default settings for VPC, Subnets, Routings and Vockey to simplify the work.
 Only one thing will ensure to open which are the ports using **Security Groups**